rickosborne/skyline/story/iaso/173-ruins-entrance.md

 ---
-Location: Mother's Watch Ruins
+location: Mother's Watch Ruins
-State: Exploring
+state: Exploring
+tags:
+- story
+hiddenLink: 150-the-blinking-light.md
 ---

-## 173
+## 173: Mother's Watch Ruins

 {:.avoid-break-after}
 Read to everyone:

-> A cloud of bats flies past you as you crouch in the cave.
+> A cloud of bats screeches past you as you crouch in the cave.
 > Oddly, they come from a dark area below you, and off to your side.
 > Below the sharp scent of guano and bat is a damp, metallic smell.
 >